Minki van der Westhuizen

 Willemien "Minki" van der Westhuizen (born 26 February 1984) is a South African model and television presenter.

 Early life

-Van der Westhuizen was born in Durbanville near Cape Town to an Afrikaner family and attended Stellenberg High School in nearby Bellville.
+Van der Westhuizen was born in Durbanville near Cape Town to an Afrikaans family and attended Stellenberg High School in nearby Bellville.

 Career

 Modelling

 Van der Westhuizen started modelling at the age of 16.
 In her final year of high school in 2002, she was selected for an international campaign by the fashion label Guess.
 She is represented by Max Models in Cape Town.

 She was featured in the 2002, 2003, 2006 and 2007 Swimwear editions of the South African Sports Illustrated magazine and on the cover of GQ.

 She was ranked #24 on Maxims Hot 100 list for 2003 and voted the winner of the FHM 100 Sexiest Women in the World poll by South African FHM readers in 2004.

 In 2003, she was voted the most popular pin-up girl by US troops serving in the Iraq War.